 Jon and Betsy are a couple who met on the San Francisco cocktail scene.
 Together they run a cocktail catering business called Blackwater Affair.
-Jon is also the bar manager at Runway Spirits inside the Hangar 1 distillery, and Betsy curates the cocktail program at Onsen and bartends at Horsefeather.
+Jon is also the bar manager at Runway Spirits in Alameda, and Betsy curates the cocktail program at Onsen and bartends at Horsefeather.

 Our box this month is no joke—but when your guests see all the deliciousness going on, the punch line will be long (*ba-dum-tshh*!).
 Stir it up, set it out, and let’s all be Pleased as Punch this holiday season!